jonas-frei/AMRS-exercises/README.md

 | |*.cpp
 |-include
 | |*.hpp
-|-config
-| |HWConfigBBBlue.json
 ```

 The main project folder contains all the code and the CMakeLists.txt file, which is needed to compile the application. *.cpp files are stored in the src folder and *.hpp files in the inc folder.
-In the config folder is the HWConfigBBBlue.json file, which is used to interface with the hardware through the HAL.

 # Prerequisits

-In order to be able to compile your project on the host, you need to have the [EEROS SDK installed](https://wiki.eeros.org/getting_started/install/use_on_bbb).
+In order to be able to compile your project, you need to have [EEROS installed](https://wiki.eeros.org/getting_started/install).
+Follow the respective installation instructions depending on whether you want to use EEROS on your host, the beaglebone blue or the CB20 board.

 # How to use the template project

+**NOTE: the template project does not support the cb20 board yet, even though the description already mentions it!**

 1. Clone the [eeros build scripts](https://github.com/eeros-project/eeros-build-scripts)

     `git clone https://github.com/eeros-project/eeros-build-scripts.git YOUR_PROJECT_NAME`

-2. Change into the new directory and checkout the Beaglebone blue branch with
+2. Change into the new directory.
+Depending on whether you want to use EEROS on your host, the beaglebone blue or the CB20 board checkout the respective branch with

+    ```
+    git checkout host
+    git checkout sdk_bbb
-    `git checkout sdk_bbb`
+    git checkout sdk_cb20
+    ```

 3. Modify the following lines in the file config.sh.in

     ```
     custom_application_name=YOUR_PROJECT_NAME
     custom_application_git_remote_address=https://github.com/eeros-project/eeros-template-project-bbblue.git
-    custom_application_git_version=bbblue
+    custom_application_git_version=host/bbblue/cb20     # choose the correct one for your application
     ```

 4. Fetch the code of the application by executing the `clone.sh` script from within the main project folder